Tomah nurse midwife excited for Uganda medical mission

-Tomah nurse midwife Kathy Kett is excited about returning to Uganda for a medical mission to help expecting moms and teach health care staff about childbirth.
+Tomah nurse midwife Kathy Kett is excited about returning to Uganda for a medical mission to help expecting moms and teach staff about childbirth.

-The widely known local health care provider left March 16 for a month long medical mission to Africa through Loving One by One ministries at the organization’s 23-bed hospital in Graceland located in the village of Luwunga in Central Uganda, southwest of the Ugandan capital, Kampala.
+The widely known local provider is leaving March 16 for a monthlong mission to Africa through Loving One by One ministries at the organization’s 23-bed hospital in Graceland in the village of Luwunga in Central Uganda, southwest of the Ugandan capital, Kampala.

 “I’m looking forward to getting back with the people who are really positive about what they were doing for the health of their community and being able to do what I love to do which is to be with birthing mothers," Kett said.